1984 NFL season: National Football Conference

+American Football Conference

 Preseason

-The Pro Football Hall of Fame Game, in which the Seattle Seahawks defeated the Tampa Bay Buccaneers 38–0, was contested on July 28, 1984 and held at Fawcett Stadium in Canton, Ohio, the same city where the league was founded.
+The Pro Football Hall of Fame Game, in which the Seattle Seahawks defeated the Tampa Bay Buccaneers 38–0, was contested on July 28, 1984, and held at Fawcett Stadium in Canton, Ohio, the same city where the league was founded.
 The 1984 Hall of Fame Class included Willie Brown, Mike McCormack, Charley Taylor and Arnie Weinmeister.

 Regular season

 Scheduling formula

 Highlights of the 1984 season included: